Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterPrivacy.md

 personal privacy could be threatened by release of information about blood relations.

+The new European Data Protection Regulation (GDPR), which is in effect since May, 2018, was designed to addresses some of the challenges.
+Specify what data is used for
+Allow for access to the data
+Allow your data to erased   ...

-Traditional regulatory tools for managing privacy, notice, and consent have failed to provide a viable market mechanism allowing a form of self-regulation governing industry data collection.
+However, GDPR still relies on traditional regulatory tools for managing privacy, which is notice, and consent.
+Both have failed to provide a viable market mechanism allowing a form of self-regulation governing industry data collection.
 Going forward, a more nuanced assessment of tradeoffs in the big data context, moving away from individualized assessments of the costs of privacy violations,